Choose a college

 This course takes topics statistics and measurement and covers geometry from synthetic, transformational, and coordinate perspectives.

-Fundamentals of Foundational Perspectives in Education
+Foundational Perspectives in Education

 Students will learn the historical, legal, and philosophical foundations of education while reflecting on educational issues impacting today’s educators.